Umesh Chandra Banerjee: Career

 He started out as a barrister at the Calcutta High Court in 1965.
 He was appointed a permanent judge at the Calcutta High Court in 1984.
 In February 1998, he was appointed Chief Justice of the Andhra Pradesh High Court.
 He was also appointed a judge of the Supreme Court of India in December 1998.
 He retired in 2002.
 He was one of the founder members and later president of SAARC Law.

-In 2005, he served as chairman of the committee constituted by the Government of India on the fire in Sabarmati Express at Godhra in the state of Gujarat, that led to 59 deaths.
+In 2005, he served as chairman of the committee constituted by the Government of India to investigate the fire in Sabarmati Express at Godhra in the state of Gujarat, that led to 59 deaths.
 He concluded that the fire was accidental and not started by the Muslim mob.
 He also came down heavily on the Railway administration for failing to conduct a statutory inquiry into the accident, which he held was in breach of the Railway Act as well as the Accident Manual of the Zonal Railway.
-He also pulled up authorities for not making concerted efforts to preserve clues of the incident, instead choosing to dispose of the damaged portion of the S7 coach 'as scrap'.
+He also pulled up the authorities for not making concerted efforts to preserve clues of the incident, instead choosing to dispose of the damaged portion of the S7 coach 'as scrap'.

 He served as an advisor and adjunct professor at the Rajiv Gandhi School of Intellectual Property Law of the Indian Institute of Technology Kharagpur.
 He also served as a governing council member at the Scottish Church College in Calcutta, the National Law School of India University at Bangalore, and at the Nalsar University of Law in Hyderabad.
 He was also the founder president of the National Academy of Legal Studies and Research.

-Later in 2006 Gujarat high court termed the appointment of the high-level Justice UC Banerjee panel that probed the Godhra train carnage as "unconstitutional, illegal and void".
+Later in 2006 Gujarat High Court termed the appointment of the high-level Justice U.C.
+Banerjee panel that probed the Godhra train carnage as "unconstitutional, illegal and void".
 The formation of the commission was challenged by a victim Neelkanth Bhatia, who contended that there was already a commission probing the fire.
 Upholding the argument of the petitioner, the order passed by Justice DN Patel, stated: "The Railways has no authority to appoint such a committee as it was in gross violation of provisions of sections of the Indian Railways Act."
 It also dismissed the right of the railways to set up a high-level committee to ascertain how a fire had started on its own property, in order to make sure that it did not happen again.

+The Banerjee committee report was also dismissed by R. K. Raghavan, who headed the Special Investigation Team (SIT) set up by the Supreme Court of India to investigate the 2002 Gujarat riots.